- Register Now

 Please fill out the form to register as an organ and tissue donor.
 By registering as a donor you consent to donate your organs and tissues at the time of your death.
 Organs and tissues will be recovered for the purpose of transplantation, however, in the event a donated organ or tissue cannot be used for transplant, an effort will be made to use the donation for research.

-There are three ways to enroll in Mississippi’s Donor Registry.
+There are five ways to enroll in Mississippi’s Donor Registry.

 Organ donation includes:

 Tissue donation includes: